Australian Writers' Guild: John Hinde Award

+Monte Miller Awards

+The Monte Miller Awards, open to AWG members, recognise excellence in screenwriting and playwriting.
+The inaugural award was given to Peter Scott for Rally Round in 1972.
+It was not awarded between 1976 and 1979.
+Until 2007 there was just one Monte Miller Award, but from 2008 there have been two separate awards.
+In the past, they have been awarded as part of the AWGIE Awards, but in recent years have been announced at a separate event.

+Two awards are given annually, both for un-produced scripts, in the categories Long Form (over 30 minutes) and Short Form (under 30 minutes), across all genres and formats.
+The award-winners are announced at a dedicated industry event in Melbourne in May; entries open in March.

-AWG Membership
+AWG membership

 The function of the Australian Writers Guild is reliant on the membership structure of the association.
 There are a variety of tears of membership, and the accompanying fee paid by each member enables the Guild to create opportunities for its affiliates.
 The levels of membership are put in place to help differentiate the capabilities of each member within their field.

 Full membership entails that the affiliate has a published or produced performance piece to their name.
 In order to qualify, the piece must be over 50 minutes long except a Television episode can be up to 45 minutes in length.
 The benefits of this membership include access to model contracts, recommended rates in the industries, industrial advice, networking opportunities, entry to AWG competitions, access to professional development seminars, Opportunities to Pathways and discounted prices on the industry-standard software among other elements.

 Associated Membership eligibility is available for non published writers.
 These are the emerging writers that are looking for opportunity and networking in order to become a part of the writing community.
 This package includes stand access to agreements of co-writing and employment contracts, eligibility in writing competitions, access to industry events, professional resources, Pathways opportunities, AWG registration and assessment and discounted final draft software among other elements.

 Student membership is eligible for any student enrolled in a part or full-time course in performance writing.
 The benefits of this membership are intended to aid in the development of the student's study.
 The package includes access to agreements and industry rates, accesses to standard industry agreements, invitations to industry and committee events, professional resource access, AWG script registration and assessment services among other elements.

 Each membership can lead into a Lifetime membership of which 28 members currently hold.
 This is obtained over years of industry successes both in production and accolades.